assim9/portfolio-tailwind/README.md

-It looks like you want to write a README file for your portfolio project hosted on GitHub.
-Here's a basic structure you can follow:

----

 # Portfolio Website

 Welcome to my portfolio website, showcasing my work as a **Frontend Developer** and **UX/UI Designer**.
 This project is built using **Tailwind CSS** and **JavaScript**, with a focus on clean design, responsiveness, and functionality.